Leobarcena/project-vga-verilog/index.md

 ### **Template Code**
 The original template worked by checking the current row and col values of the pixel.
 Based on where the pixel was located, the code selected a colour.
 So any time a pixel fell inside a certain area, it would change to that assigned RGB value.
+This image I have provided has some part of the original code at the bottom that I have commented out as an example.
 <img src="https://github.com/Leobarcena/project-vga-verilog/blob/main/docs/assets/images/image-1762871491130.jpg">

 That is why the original screen just showed stripes — each stripe was simply controlled by: